Can Two White People Have a Black Baby?

 How else could this be possible for a white couple to have a black baby?

-But science has proved, beyond a reasonable doubt, that two white people can have a black baby.
+But science has proved, beyond reasonable doubt, that two white people can have a black baby.

 Here’s why: